Daghall/sirtet/README.md

 |    3 |    400 |   100 |
 |    4 |    550 |   150 |

-If the board is cleared (all gray blocks are removed), without any penalty rows, _1000_ points is instantly scored, and four new rows are inserted.
+If the board is cleared (all gray blocks are removed twithout any penalty rows, _1000_ points is instantly scored, and four new rows are inserted.

 ## Controls